Growing Hot Peppers

 Add some kick to your gardening with this attractive, tasty plant

-Pick hot pepper varieties to fit your tastes.
-Grow mild varieties like anaheim or poblano peppers.
-Or kick up the heat with medium varieties such as hot banana or the classic jalapeño.
+Pick pepper varieties to fit your tastes.
+Grow mild varieties like seña or poblano peppers.
+Or kick up the heat with medium varieties such as serrano or anaheim.
 Feeling daring?
-Go full blaze with habañero peppers, which have a distinctive citrus flavor lurking beneath all that spice.
-Or plant a new-to-you variety and get experimenting in the kitchen.
-Whichever varieties you choose, start with strong, vigorous Bonnie Plants® so you'll already be well on your way to harvest.
+Go full blaze with habanero peppers, which have a distinctive citrus flavor lurking beneath all that spice.
+Or plant a variety and get experimenting in the kitchen.

 All pepper seeds need warm soil to germinate, so, in all but the hottest climates, start them indoors 40-60 days before transplanting time, following the spacing and depth instructions on your seed packets.
 Transplant seedlings to the garden about 2 weeks after the last frost date.
-Plant in loose, well-draining soil amended with compost or garden soil, like Miracle-Gro® Garden Soil for Vegetables & Herbs.
+Plant in loose, well-draining soil amended with compost or garden soil, like Miracle-Gro® Organic Choice® Garden Soil.
 To prevent transplant shock, consider applying a starter plant food such as Miracle-Gro® Quick Start® Planting & Transplant Starting Solution.

 For strong plants and a good crop of peppers, keep the garden weed-free and water enough to keep the soil thoroughly moist.
-Adding a 3-inch layer of mulch, like Scotts® Nature Scape® Advanced Color Enhanced Mulch, will help prevent weeds and keep the soil moist.
-Feed with Miracle-Gro® Water Soluble All Purpose Plant Food every 7-14 days.
+Adding a 8 cm (3") layer of mulch, like Scotts® Natures Care® Advanced Color Enhanced Mulch, will help prevent weeds and keep the soil moist.
+Feed with MiracleGro® Water Soluble All Purpose Plant Food every 7-14 days.
 Feeding is especially important while the plants are flowering.
 If your pepper plants get tall and start to droop, use stakes or tomato cages to prop them up.